malisio/IBN-BATOUTA/README.md

-number sequence generator in rast
+number sequence generator in rust